Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 9:33 AM - I figured it out!!!
 The problem is no longer there!!!!!!
 It had something to do with my index.html code.
 There was a simple spelling mistake in one of the form tags.
 9:38 AM - The website is finally working properly!!!!!!!!!!!!!!!!
 There's no errors or anyhting in it!!!!!
 When I input something into it, Something actually comes up in the console!!!!!!!!!!!!!!!
 10:05 AM - Alerts have been added!
 This means that if you add an empty value in the app, you get a text box that states "empty value".
+10:25 AM - Alert now disappears after a few seconds of being displayed on screen.